cvxgrp/cvxrisk/README.md

 In a backtest we don't have to reconstruct the problem in every iteration.
 We can simply update the risk model with the new data and solve the problem again.
-If the dimension of the problem is changing during the test we expect a new problem has to be constructed though.
+The implementation of the risk models is flexible enough to deal with changing dimensions of the underlying weight space.

 ## Risk models